 In summary, to estimate the resources an application needs, you must first determine the performance target of the application, profile and tune the application, perform load testing to simulate the typical and peak loads, monitor the application over a period of time, and then review the estimated and actual resource usage.

 Olu is a Senior Architect at Red Hat, working with various customers in the last few years to formulate their digital transformation strategy to respond to the constantly changing business environments.
-More about me
+He's a TOGAF 9 certified Enterprise Architect with deep experience helping organizations align their business goals and objectives to their IT execution plans.
+He's happily married to Funmi, and they have two boys and a girl.